 The impressionist style might look complicated, but it’s quite easy to master.
 It’s also a fun way to express yourself.

-What Is Impressionism and How to Use it in Photography
+Impressionist Photography: What is It and How to Use It in Photography

 Impressionist art is associated with Plein air paintings and the ones showing the passage of time.
 The art movement was born in the 19th century.